-- 1. A police officer may pull you over at any time for a traffic offense or police investigation. - 2.
-When you see the red overhead lights and/or hear the siren, remain calm and safely pull over to the right side of the road. - Remain in your vehicle unless the officer advises otherwise.
-Officers have the authority to require you to exit your vehicle for safety purposes. - Keep your hands on the steering wheel so the officer can see them.
+- A police officer may pull you over at any time for a traffic offense or police investigation. - 2.
+When you see the red overhead lights and/or hear the siren, remain calm and safely pull over to the right side of the road. - 3.
+Remain in your vehicle unless the officer advises otherwise. - 4.
+Keep your hands on the steering wheel so the officer can see them.
 Hands that are hidden can indicate danger to an officer. - Avoid any sudden movements, especially toward the floorboard, rear seat or passenger side of the vehicle.
 Those actions can be interpreted as reaching for weapons. - Do not immediately reach for your license or other documents until the officer requests them.
 NYS Law requires drivers to show their license, registration, and insurance card upon request. - 7.
 If your documents are out of reach, tell the officer where they are before you reach for them.